Akasha53/Hacking-tool/README.md

 # How to use?
 ================================================================
-To use the code you will need to download some packages like:
+To use the code you will need to download some packages like: to install them copy and paste the following command in your terminal: pip install requirements.txt
-- Selenium
-- Time

 You will need, for the bruteforces, to follow the instruction to have the program work:
 - one go to the website
 - then copy the xpath of the fill to bruteforce
 - press enter, then the program will start, enjoy!

-You will need external libraries: to install it copy and paste this in your terminal: pip install requirements.txt

 # Our Discord Server
 ================================================================